 3.)
 HTTP vs. HTTPS.
 Even if you are using a wide-open hotspot, you can still scramble those radio transmissions for safety.
 Make sure you login to websites like Facebook and Amazon only when there’s that familiar "https" prefix in the address where your browser is headed.
 That means the information you transmit won't be readable by someone who plucks it out of the air.
 In fact, it will be encrypted at every step between your computer and the website's servers.

-Note, however, that you might find yourself switching between http and https as you surf, particularly if you click on outside links.
+Note, however, that you might find yourself switching between https and https as you surf, particularly if you click on outside links.
 That means before you type something critical, like a login or a credit card, you should check again that your browser is pointed at an https site.

 Generally, Web mail programs allow safe https logins, but some switch back and forth depending on how you are using the site.
 One tip: In Gmail, visit settings and click "always use https."

 4.)
 Avoid "Free Public Wi-Fi."
 Often, when you are looking for a hotspot, your helpful computer will indicate there are five or six networks nearby.
 Don't pick the first one, or even the one with the strongest signal.
 Pick the one that belongs to the establishment you are visiting.
 Anything else could be a trap.
 You should double-check the name of the network with the store, and stores should place the name prominently behind the register.
 Connecting to random accounts -- and having your computer connect automatically to networks with names like "linksys" -- sets you up for what's called an "evil twin" attack.
 (No, this is not a reference to a book of the same name).
 Criminals can set up rogue access points with attractive-sounding names, connect to your computer and then honor most Web browsing requests -- all the while logging your activity.
 The only way to avoid this is to manually connect to networks you know are provided by reputable firms.